kemadev/repository-template/deploy/README.md

 # `deploy`

-## Note

 > [!NOTE]
-> Just use `task` to manage components creation and deployments, it handles everything for you!
+> Just use `task` to manage components initialization, it handles everything for you!

 ## Directories in this directory